abdulsaleh/asyncio-for-ai/src/rate-limiters.md

 ### Step 0

 To get started, get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/api-keys).
-We use the Gemini API because it has a generous free tier.
+We use the Gemini API because it has a generous free tier, but any async model API will work.

 ```bash
 export GEMINI_API_KEY="YOUR_API_KEY"